Colloquium: Quantum anomalous Hall effect: QAH Effect Research Challenges

-In 2D electron gases under strong magnetic fields, strong correlations result in quasi-particles with fractional charge and fractional statistics, a phenomenon known as the fractional QH effect \cite{stormer1999fractional}.
+In 2D electron gases with partial Landau level filling can under strong magnetic fields, strong correlations can result in gapped many-body states that have quasi-particles with fractional charge and fractional statistics.
+This phenomenon is known as the fractional QH effect \cite{stormer1999fractional}.
 It is natural to ask \cite{neupert2011fractional,sun2011nearly,tang2011high,klinovaja2015integer} whether or not a fractional version of the QAH effect, the fractional QAH effect, can occur in strongly interacting systems.
 The search for materials in which the fractional QAH effect occurs is challenged by the lack of simple predictive theoretical tools that account for strong correlations in realistic materials.
 Even for the weakly correlated materials in which DFT calculations are helpful, theory is not always able to account for all important complications.
-At present, the flat bands induced by the moiré superlattices provide the most promising direction towards the realization of fractional QAH states \cite{ledwith2020fractional,repellin2020chern}.
+At present, the flat bands induced by moiré superlattices provide the most promising direction towards the realization of fractional QAH states \cite{ledwith2020fractional,repellin2020chern}.